Alfred E. Neuman: Supreme Court case

+In 1965, the origins and copyright of the Neuman image made it all the way to the Supreme Court of the United States.
+A small publisher sued the parent company of Mad magazine, claiming infringement of a 1914 copyright of the Neuman character's image.
+Mad asked readers to find earlier images of the character in an attempt to show it was part of the public domain.
+The Court ruled in favor of Mad, and found the 1914 copyright holder could not prove that all prints manufactured by her husband, the original holder, carried a valid copyright notice.
+Furthermore, the court ruled the original copyright holder "most derelict in preventing others from infringing his copyright" given widespread use of similar images over the decades.

 Politics

+The August 1971 cover of National Lampoon features a Frank Kelly Freas illustration that merges the features of William Calley Jr. with those of Alfred E. Neuman.
+The words "What, My Lai?" appear beneath the illustration.

 During the presidency of George W. Bush, Neuman's features were frequently merged with those of Bush by editorial cartoonists such as Mike Luckovich and Tom Tomorrow.
 The image has also appeared on magazine covers, notably The Nation.
 A large Bush/Neuman poster was part of the Washington protests that accompanied Bush's 2001 inauguration.
 The alleged resemblance between the two has been noted more than once by Hillary Clinton.
-On July 10, 2005, speaking at the Aspen Institute's Ideas Festival, she said, "I sometimes feel that Alfred E. Neuman is in charge in Washington," referring to Bush's purported "What, me worry?" attitude.
-At the October 2008 Alfred E. Smith Memorial Foundation Dinner, then-Presidential candidate Barack Obama joked, "It's often been said that I share the politics of Alfred E. Smith.
+On April 11, 2005, speaking to reporters, she said "We're in a very dangerous fiscal situation, and this administration is Alfred E. Neuman—what, me worry?"
+On July 10, 2005, speaking at the Aspen Institute's Ideas Festival, she said, "I sometimes feel that Alfred E. Neuman is in charge in Washington," referring again to Bush's purported "What, me worry?" attitude.

+At the October 2008 Alfred E. Smith Memorial Foundation Dinner, then-presidential candidate Barack Obama joked, "It's often been said that I share the politics of Alfred E. Smith.
 And the ears of Alfred E. Neuman."